NM-/NM.RGP/README.md

 Your website should be online...
 CLICK <CODE> TAB above until you see readme, the site, and master all on same page...Then To check just go to invironment tab above
-Then click blue tab at end to see site
+Then click view blue tab at end to see site